 “It’s all done, sir.
 Everything should be in working order.”
 Kleine gestured to the desk now topped with a military radio identical to the one in the book.
 Microphone, headset, and all.

 “Good work, Landser Kleine.”
 Werner nodded at him.
 “I will need another backup radio.”
 He paused as Kleine grimaced for a fraction of a second, and his stomach churned with an odd emotion that felt as if it was not quite his own.
 Guilt.
 “If you are feeling able”

 Gilbert and Kleine both seemed surprised by this statement and Werner was too, but Klaus nodded deeply before moving over to another desk and bringing his book with him.
 Gilbert headed towards the door.

 There was a static crackle from the recently conjured radio in the corner of the room.
 A voice cracked out: “Hello?”

-Kleine did not move from where he was working on another radio, and Gilbert did not turn back from the doorway.
+Kleine didn’t move from where he was working on the additional radio, and Gilbert didn’t turn back from the doorway.

 “Nico…?” the voice cracked again.
-“Callin’ me back right after you hung up?”
+“Callin’ me back right after ya hung up?”